 Let’s look at an example of a study table:

-|What to do||Organise your notes by theme or character||Provide a quotation or example from the text.||Note and describe the technique used.||Explain how the technique affects or shapes your understanding of the meaning in the example.||Look for what others say about this theme or example from the text?
+|What to do||Organise your textual analysis notes by theme or character||Provide a quotation or example from the text.||Note and describe the technique used.||Explain how the technique affects or shapes your understanding of the meaning in the example.||Look for what others say about this theme or example from the text?
 Try to look for scholarly articles.

 Wikipedia is a good place to begin research, but it is not always reliable or accurate.
 After reading a Wikipedia article, you should look at its sources and read those articles.

-Often Wikipedia articles included suggested further reading, these are ideal places to further continue your research.
+Often, Wikipedia articles included suggested further reading, these are ideal places to further continue your research.
 We discuss Wikipedia and other research resources in Chapter 3 of this guide.

 Make note of your findings and keep track of the references.

-|Example From Othello||Iago’s Villainy||Iago: And what’s he then that says I play the villain? / When this advice is free I give and honest (2.3.
+|Othello||Iago’s villainy||Iago: And what’s he then that says I play the villain? / When this advice is free I give and honest (2.3.
 330-331)||Rhetorical Question (hypophora – asks a question and immediately answers it).||Iago is giving them logical and helpful advice.
 The use of hypophora is a manipulative technique.
 Answering the question he’s asked immediately means that Iago’s listeners aren’t given time to formulate an answer against it.||24th June: Not sure why Iago is evil?

 26th June: Found a quote by R.Berry: “This is of the same order as the grotesquely exaggerated hell-imagery in his speeches, which we should not take at face-value.
 Iago, in truth, likes to think of himself as evil, as the villain: he plays the role in capital letters.”
 Berry argues that Iago revels in his villainy and his concealment of it.
 (R. Berry 1972. http://www.jstor.org/stable/2868648)

-© Matrix Education and www.matrix.edu.au, 2018.
+© Matrix Education and www.matrix.edu.au, 2022.
 Unauthorised use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Matrix Education and www.matrix.edu.au with appropriate and specific direction to the original content.